natsuo26/DownloadSorterService/README.md

 Once started, the service will begin monitoring the configured download path.
 You can test its functionality by copying a file with a known extension into the target directory and observing it being sorted into the appropriate folder.

 ---

-Let me know if you'd like this formatted into a README file or if you need help creating a sample `appsettings.json`.